grocky/infrastructure/websites/blog.rockygray.com/content/posts/mouse-detective/index.md

 videos in one-minute intervals so going through nearly 4-thousand videos looking for a mouse to scurry by in a fraction of a second would be a major time sync.
 Seems like a perfect problem for a software engineer.

+## Training the model

-A little background on me; I'm a systems engineer who has been building APIs and data systems for about a decade.
-I haven't had the need for any machine learning in my day-to-day (yet), but I knew I would need to train a model to detect the mouse in the videos I had.
-I've been using Go for most of my side projects lately, so I unwittingly just searched for
+Being a [systems engineer](/about), I haven't had the need for any machine learning in my day-to-day (yet), but I figured I would need to train a model to detect the mouse in the videos I had.
+I've been using Go for most of my side projects lately, so I unwittingly just searched for:

 > golang process video detect